-The process of diagnosing the precise cause of back pain, which occurs in about 80% of the population, can be a difficult.
+The process of diagnosing the precise cause of back pain, can be a difficult.
 Back pain can result from muscular strain, degenerative spine disease (eg, degenerative disc disease), wear and tear (eg, osteoarthritis), anatomical defects, nerve compression, trauma, and a broad range of other disorders.

 In some instances, the spine specialist could be compared to a detective who compiles clues and physical evidence to prove a case.
 The spine specialist gathers clues from patient history, physical examination, imaging studies and/or other tests, and a neurological assessment to confirm a diagnosis.

 The spine specialist asks several questions about the patient in general and their symptoms.
 The list below is not all-inclusive.
 Depending on the patient and their symptoms, additional questions may be posed.